VoIP Fraud Tools and Best Practice information to help mitigate risk:

 - All outbound calls require SIP credential validation by default unless configured for IP authentication

 Guidance for secured deployment of hosted PBX or SIP trunking for customer sites:

-The above tools provided on the VoiceHost customer control panel must be actively configured for each customer in order to limit the exposure to potential telecommunications fraud, however, it will not completely eliminate this and you must not be complacent in fully relying on the VoiceHost platform to prevent telecommunications fraud originating from customer deployments.
-It is also important to bear in mind that it is very easy to configure seats and SIP trunks to be able to dial any number at any time with a high daily call spend (also referred to as a wide-open setup) but this significantly increases the chances of your system being compromised overnight when you do not know about it.
+The above tools provided on the VoiceHost customer control panel must be actively configured for each customer in order to limit the exposure to potential telecommunications fraud, however, it will not completely eliminate this and you must not be complacent in fully relying on the VoiceHost platform to completely mitigate telecommunications fraud originating from customer deployments.

 When configuring seats or SIP trunks, please pay attention to the following specific points:

 Configure the seats/trunks to only be able to dial out when the customer is actively using the seats/trunks to make calls.
 If the customer only uses the phones between 9am and 5pm Monday to Friday then only enable the Outbound Time Restrictions so that the customer may dial between 09:00 and 17:00 on weekdays, and disable weekend calling.

 - Configure the seats/trunks to only be able to dial certain destinations.
 If the customer only dials UK numbers and does not require UK premium rate or UK DQ access then only enable UK landline, UK mobile and UK other destinations, and leave UK DQ and International Calls un-ticked.